ScaCap/RubberBandView/README.md

 ### Max selectable value

 The API of the custom view is similar to that of Android's [ProgressBar](https://developer.android.com/reference/android/widget/ProgressBar.html).
-One must set the max selectable value, using:
+You must set the max selectable value, using:

 ```
 RubberBandView rubberbandView = findViewById(R.id.rubberBandView);